The Coalition’s Board - previously known as the Steering Committee - provides regular oversight of Coalition activities and initiatives.

 By training, Mr Devlin is a lawyer and economist.
 He worked as a journalist before entering the Commission, writing in the UK national press and as an editor on a specialist political/economic journal.
 He has also worked in a Fortune 500 company and as teacher of political economy at the London School of Economics.

-Ministry of Environment, Japan
+Global Environment Affairs, Ministry of the Environment, Japan

 Non-governmental organisation members